siddharthswami23/cyberpunk/README.md

 # Cyberpunk by Sid

 This is a simple React-based frontend page featuring a 3D model of a damaged helmet using **Three.js**.
-The page includes basic OrbitControls for limited interaction.
+The page includes basic OrbitControls for minimal interaction.

 ## Live Demo